Sony A58 vs RX100

 It is notable that the A58 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A58 and the RX100 have been discontinued, but can regularly be found used on eBay.
+Both the A58 and the RX100 have been discontinued, but can regularly be found used on ebay.
 The RX100 was replaced by the Sony RX100 II, while the A58 was followed by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A58 and RX100 can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony RX100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A58 and the Sony RX100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.